 As we mentioned earlier, your home’s market price isn’t the only kind of value offered by replacement windows.
 Energy-efficient windows can also save money on your energy bills.
 And that goes hand in hand with your home’s valuation because buyers tend to jump on homes that have lower electricity bills, particularly in areas with high energy costs, like those in the Northeast and California.

-Another matter of some debate is whether or not ENERGY-STAR certified windows are worth the cost.
-These windows, which have been rated by the Department of Energy and the EPA for high energy performance, represent a savings of anywhere between $27 to $465 per year on your energy costs.
+ENERGY-STAR certified windows: Rated by the Department of Energy and the EPA for high energy performance, Energy-Star windows represent a savings of anywhere between $27 to $465 per year on your energy costs.
 Generally, if you live in an area with extremely low or high temperatures, you’ll see the most difference in your energy expenses, particularly if you’re replacing outdated single-pane windows.

 Those savings may not be enough to completely earn back the cost of installation, but when you factor in government incentives, the price is much more competitive.
 Check the DSIRE, or the Database of State Incentives for Renewables and Efficiency, which lists all existing incentives and policies for renewables and energy efficient products.

-For homes in warmer climates, however, another option is to purchase windows with spectrally selective low-emissivity coatings.
-Argon-filled double-pane windows may help with heating, but they’re less effective at reducing cooling costs.
-Low-e coatings, on the other hand, reflect air conditioning back into a home’s interior and reduce overall solar heat gain by up to 70 percent.
+Low-emissivity coatings: This is a good option for homes in warmer climates, since argon-filled double-pane windows may help with heating, but they’re less effective at reducing cooling costs.
+Low-e coatings reflect air conditioning back into a home’s interior and reduce overall solar heat gain by up to 70 percent.
 Low-e glass is more expensive, but the price has come down in recent years.
 For instance, a standard low-e window from the Home Depot now costs under $400.

 Other Benefits of Energy Efficient Windows